Zenith Data Systems: Noels' tenure and final years (1993–1996)

 Jacques Noels, formerly the head of Nokia Consumer Electronics, replaced Pesatori as CEO in January 1993.
 Pesatori meanwhile left to helm Digital Equipment Corporation's PC-compatible systems division.
-Under Noels' leadership, ZDS launched several new products, including the Z-Lite 425L, an upgraded version of their subnotebook featuring an i486SL processor clocked at 25 MHz; the Z-Notepad, a pen-enabled version of their Z-Note laptop; and the Z-Star V33VL series, a 486-based notebook PC line comprising three models, all featuring Cyrix's energy-conservant Cx486SLC microprocessor clocked at 33 MHz.
+Under Noels' leadership, ZDS launched several new products, including the Z-Lite 425L, an upgraded version of its subnotebook featuring an i486SL processor clocked at 25 MHz; the Z-Notepad, a pen-enabled version of the Z-Note laptop; and the Z-Star V33VL series, a 486-based notebook PC line comprising three models, all featuring Cyrix's energy-conservant Cx486SLC microprocessor clocked at 33 MHz.
 ZDS also launched a new series of desktop PCs, the Z-Select 100 line, which came pre-installed with networking software compatible with Novell NetWare, Banyan VINES, and Microsoft LAN Manager.
 The Z-Select 100 was powered by a 25-MHz i486SX processor and featured 4 MB of RAM and a 170-MB hard drive.
 ZDS touted the power-saving capabilities of the Z-Select 100, including its idle power consumption of 60 watts and advanced power management capabilities, including user-definable time intervals on which the computer halts the processor to conserve power.

 In 1993, Groupe Bull purchased a 19.9 percent stake in Packard Bell, then the fourth-largest PC seller in the United States (behind Apple, IBM, and Compaq), representing an undisclosed price.
 While Packard Bell had an overall market share in the United States of 37 percent, only five percent of this figure represented notebook sales—much lower than the industry average of roughly 20 percent.
 As part of the acquisition, ZDS agreed to provide Packard Bell with rebadged versions of its notebook and subnotebook PCs, eventually manufacturing for them the Packard Bell Statesman, released in October 1993.
 The two companies also agreed to collaborate on the design and production of future desktop PCs.
 ZDS reported a 30 percent increase in worldwide revenues by 1993's end, with North American revenues up 53 percent and European revenues up 22 percent.
 The number of units shipped also increased, with a rise of 89 percent in the US and 62 percent worldwide.
 ZDS by this point counted seven major distributors on its roster and had sales networks in over 30 countries.